Afudu/P6_OpenClassroom/README.md

 * With the server running, open the file index.html in your favorite web browser

 Note: The API server must be running to view the fetched data.

+# Browser compatibility
+The website has been tested on Google Chrome, Mozilla Firefox, Microsoft Edge, and renders as expected.